murdockma/agent_performance/README.md

 This section outlines the data requirements for running the script:

 <b>CSV Files</b>:
 - Location: The script expects five CSV files to be present in the `data/` directory within your project directory.
+Example files are included in the `data/` dir

 - File Names: